Jinjin: 2022–present: Sub-unit debut, solo activities, JIN LAB Project and Second sub-unit

 On January 17, 2022, Jinjin debuted as part of the duo Jinjin & Rocky with the EP Restore.
 On December 30, Fantagio released an official statement and stated that Jinjin had decided to renew his contract with the agency.

 On February 28, 2023, Rocky did not renew his contract and thus left Fantagio and Astro, thereby ending the duo sub-unit.
 On October 19, Jinjin released the project single 'Wave in my heart featuring Yunhway, with KozyPop through various online music sites.

 On March 20, 2024, Jinjin released the first new song of "JIN LAB Project" titled 'Good Enough' through various online music sites.
-On April 19, Jinjin released new digital single 'Fly' Duet with Moonbin through various online music websites. according to the agency, 'Fly' is a song that Jinjin participated in writing and composing and it's like a gift for fans who miss Moonbin and want to see him.
+On April 19, Jinjin released new digital single 'Fly' Duet with Moonbin through various online music websites.
+According to the agency, 'Fly' is a song that Jinjin participated in writing and composing and it's like a gift for fans who miss Moonbin and want to see him.
 On May 20, Jinjin released the new song of "JIN LAB Project" titled 'For me' featuring MRCH through various online music sites.
 On June 28, Jinjin released the new song of "JIN LAB Project" titled 'Self-esteem' through various online music sites.
 On July 29, Jinjin released the new song of "JIN LAB Project" titled 'You' through various online music sites.
 On August 31, Jinjin released the new song of "JIN LAB Project" titled 'Farewell Letter' through various online music sites.
 On September 28, Jinjin released the new song of "JIN LAB Project" titled 'Carry On' through various online music sites.
 On October 25, Jinjin released the new song of "JIN LAB Project" titled 'Here' through various online music sites.
 On November 30, Jinjin released the new song of "JIN LAB Project" titled 'Runaway' through various online music sites.
 On December 27, Jinjin released the new song of "JIN LAB Project" titled 'Beat that Drum' through various online music sites.

 On January 7, 2025, Fantagio confirms, Jinjin will be holding his first solo concert "JIN LAB Vol1.
 Find Your Groove".
 It begins on February 16 in South Korea.
-On ่July 29,Fantagio announced that members MJ and Jinjin would form Astro's third sub-unit, Zoonizini.
-The duo released their debut extended play Dice and its lead single "Some Things Never Change" on August 13, 2025.
+On July 29, Fantagio announced that members MJ and Jinjin would form Astro's third sub-unit, Zoonizini.
+The duo released their debut extended play 'Dice' and its lead single "Some Things Never Change" on August 13, 2025.

+Personal life

+Military service

+On June 2, 2025, Fantagio announced that JinJin has been exempted from military service duty due to health concerns related to his autoimmune condition.